Skip to content

 $ edit intents/create-event.ts

-Describe the intent in strongly-typed TS or Python.
-Axint compiles it to native Swift.
+Describe the capability in strongly-typed TypeScript or Python. axint compiles it to native Swift.

 3. 03